 - Do you plan to attend a top school?
 If you plan to earn your law degree at an Ivy League institution, you’ll need to weigh the cost of attendance.
 For example, tuition at Columbia University worked out to $69,916 in 2020, whereas attending law school at Harvard would set you back $64,978.

 - Does the law school you’re considering have a solid reputation?
 Degrees from lower-tier schools may not open the door to the higher-paying opportunities you hope to land post-graduation.

 - Do I have the time and dedication to succeed?
 The last thing you want to do is start law school, incur student debt and decide to drop out before earning your degree.
 You should also consider whether you can commit the time and energy necessary to earn good grades.
 After all, your GPA might impact your job opportunities after graduation — especially in highly competitive positions.

 - Which legal specialty should I study?
 Beyond picking the right law school, it may pay off to focus your legal studies on a field that’s in high demand.

-Weighing the benefits and drawbacks of any career decision upfront is important, no matter which occupation you decide to pursue.
+Weighing the benefits and drawbacks of any career decision upfront is important, and that’s true no matter which occupation you decide to pursue.
 Becoming an attorney has proven to be a smart career choice for many people.
-Still, you should take your time and make sure law school is the right move for you before committing to such a big investment of your time and money.
+Still, you should take your time and make sure that law school is the right move for you before committing to such a big investment of your time and money.